 Stephanie Goldstein, BSW, LBSW, has been in healthcare for more than 15 years.
 Her experience includes both working directly with patients and as a manager in mental health and long term care.
 She is passionate about educating patients and families on options while promoting self-determination for those with complex physical, cognitive or mental health diagnoses.
 A frequent guest lecturer for Johns Hopkins University’s Certificate on Aging program, she also loves teaching professionals about best practices in working with older generations.

-25 min - What are the barriers faced when discussing end of life care and dementia?
+30 min - What are the ethical dilemmas and barriers faced when discussing end of life care and dementia?

 25 min - Examining Professional Ethics Related to End of Life & Dementia